 He is an associate professor in the Department of Communication Studies at Eastern Illinois University where he teaches undergraduate and graduate courses in Media Studies, Alternative Media, Film Studies, Documentary Theory/Production and Digital Video.
 In 2012, he was the recipient of the 2011-2012 Michael R. Hoardley Instructional Technology Award for the innovative use of technology in the classroom.
-He has taught at the University of Oregon, University of Rochester, University at Buffalo (SUNY) and Medaille College (Buffalo, NY) and Precarpathian National University in Ukraine.
+He has taught at the University of Oregon, University of Rochester, University at Buffalo (SUNY), Medaille College (Buffalo, NY) and Precarpathian National University in Ukraine.
 He also taught English in Japan (Japanese Exchange and Teaching Program — JET), Poland, Lithuania and China.

 During the 2017-2018 academic year he was a U.S. Fulbright Scholar teaching Media Studies at Precarpathian National University in Ivano-Frankivsk, Ukraine.
-His Fulbright project is titled Media Literacy Now! and he is integrating media criticism, production and community/civic engagement during this international exchange experience.
+His Fulbright project was titled Media Literacy Now! and he integrated media criticism, digital production and community/civic engagement during this international exchange experience.

 His research is concerned with critical cultural studies, the political economy of media (especially the music industry), visual studies, alternative media (DIY culture, fanzines, punk subcultures, experimental media) and media subcultures.